Taking notes is quite frustrating.

 #3: The WOS Method (Write on Slides) – Most Efficient Note-Taking Method

 The Write on Slides method is well…you write on powerpoint presentations.
 As you might have guessed, it’s a linear form of taking notes.
+(EDIT: It’s a fancy term for annotating slides.)
 Use it when:

 - You have a powerpoint presentation available